 You can learn a lot about malware analysis on-line.
 I wrote a number of articles on the topic, so allow me to walk you through them:

-- Read about the 3 Phases of Malware Analysis Process to get an overview of the key aspects of the malware-reversing effort.
+- Read about the 3 Phases of Malware Analysis Process to get an overview of the key aspects of the malware-reversing effort and a related article Mastering 4 Stages of Malware Analysis.

 - As you continue to experiment with malware analysis, take a look at the cheat sheets I put together for reverse-engineering malware and analyzing malicious documents.